e40/e40.github.io/2022-07-08-democrats-are-losing.md

+# Republicans are playing the long game, Democrats are not

 **NOTE: this text was not written by me and is from user [u/GodEmperorNixon](https://www.reddit.com/user/GodEmperorNixon){:target="_blank" rel="noopener"}.
 The only changes were minor formatting for